 The difference between a modern and a conventional marketer is clear.
-Whereas the conventional marketer mainly aims to increase customer awareness, the modern marketers’ job is to build customer engagement.
+Whereas the traditional marketer mainly aims to increase customer awareness, the modern marketer’s job is to build customer engagement.

-In this article, I intend to help you decide if it is possible to recruit a modern marketer at all.
-For it to be possible, there need to be candidates out there who truly understand and adapt to the shift in customer buying behaviour.
+In this article, I will help you decide if it is possible to recruit a modern marketer.
+For it to be possible, there need to be candidates who truly understand and adapt to the shift in customer buying behaviour.
 As you might have guessed, I have my doubts.

-Every week I receive a handful of notifications from LinkedIn asking if I would like to congratulate my contact on her/his new role as a digital something.
-With ‘the mission to drive the digital business,’ he or she will become a crucial part of a ‘team of newly recruited digital content writers, digital marketing managers and digital service managers.’
-The rise of the digital roles reflects the shift in customer buying behaviour.
+Every week I receive a handful of notifications from LinkedIn asking if I would like to congratulate my contact on their new role as a digital something.
+With ‘the mission to drive the digital business,’ they will become a crucial part of a ‘team of newly recruited digital content writers, digital marketing managers and digital service managers.’
+The rise of digital roles reflects the shift in customer buying behaviour.
 The idea of online marketing has become an integral part of many businesses, and there is a clear distinction between traditional and modern marketers.

-I believe that only a few candidates fit the profile of a modern marketer.
-To find and select the hidden gems, recruiters must start asking the right questions.
+Only a few candidates fit the profile of a modern marketer.
+So the recruiters must start asking the right questions to find and select the hidden gems.

-Many times, I’ve been asked to give a second opinion on marketing candidates in the final recruitment stage.
-Attending the last rounds of interviews, it becomes clear that many organisations have the wrong idea of the concept of modern marketing.
-A common mistake is that recruiters still get flattered by candidates with a proven track record of activities driving awareness to a brand.
+I’ve often been asked to give a second opinion on marketing candidates in the final recruitment stage.
+Attending the last rounds of interviews, it becomes clear that many organisations have the wrong concept of modern marketing.
+A common mistake is that recruiters still get flattered by candidates with a proven track record of activities driving awareness of a brand.

 From my perspective, the job description for a modern marketer is simple: